fastplotlib/fastplotlib/GOVERNANCE.md

 ### Voting Process

-1. For the purpose of conflict resolution the leadership team must be convened by the neutral moderator.
-In all other situations the leadership team may be convened by one of the maintainers.
+1. For the purpose of conflict resolution the Leadership Team must be convened by the neutral moderator.
+In all other situations the Leadership Team may be convened by one of the maintainers.
-1. Once the leadership committee is convened and discussions have occurred, voting must conclude within 1 hour.
+1. Once the Leadership Team is convened and discussions have occurred, voting must conclude within 1 hour.
 1. Voting is performed anonymously and handled solely by the neutral moderator in the case of conflict resolution, or by one of the maintainers.
 1. After voting has finished, any maintainer may invoke a veto vote.
 If the veto succeeds, then the same item may not be voted on for 100 days.